 Webinars are a powerful way to reach and engage prospects and generate leads.
-According to the latest 2020 research from Content Marketing Institute, B2B marketers rated webinars as one of the highest performing content types for both securing leads and converting leads.
+According to the latest 2021 research from Content Marketing Institute, B2B marketers found that webinars were one of the content types that produced the best overall results for their organization.
 Whether you are already hosting webinars or considering adding them into your content marketing mix, it’s important to “plan your work” and “work your plan.”
 So it’s with that in mind that we’ve developed a list of 12 tips to consider when planning and hosting a B2B webinar.

 Any webinar that is considered a success by both the host AND the attendees is the result of careful and meticulous planning.
 Naturally there are a lot of logistics associated with webinars, so it’s important to carefully consider the date, time of day, presenter(s), moderator and topic, among other things.
 As Benjamin Franklin once said, “By failing to prepare, you are preparing to fail.”
 This is especially true of webinars.

 Content is the reason people register and attend your webinar, so without great content you either won’t get people to show up or you won’t get them to come back.
 Carefully select your topic/title/speaker based on your target audience’s interests and needs, as it relates to what your firm does.
 Generally speaking, webinars are intended to be educational — not “salesy” — so be sure that you create content that your audience will find helpful and valuable.